 A good year ago I wrote a short article about the J.G.
 Anschütz Dolla MKII.
 I mentioned in that article that the Dolla MKII had also been imported to the United States and sold as the “Keenfire”.
 As luck would have it, a fellow collector from the United States contacted me with a boxed Keenfire that he wished to sell.
 I’m pleased to say that it has now found a new home in Jimmie Dee’s collection.

 Although the Dolla MKII was manufactured from about 1929, it is believed that the Dolla MKII was imported from Germany to the United States in 1936.
-Certainly the earliest known United States advertisement can be found in the 1936 Lee Sales Company catalogue of New York.
+Certainly, the earliest known United States advertisement can be found in the 1936 Lee Sales Company catalogue of New York.
 The last known advertisement can be found in the 1938 Johnson Smith & Company catalogue (No. 148).
 It is possible that the air pistol was sold for some years following 1938.
-However, any such air pistols would be old stock as the outbreak of World War II in 1939 put an end exportation of German products.
+However, any such air pistols would be old stock as the outbreak of World War II in 1939 put an end to the exportation of German products.

 The Dolla MKII and the Keenfire variants are almost identical.
 The most obvious difference is the brass medallion found on the grips.
 Whereas the Dolla MKII medallion is embossed with “The Dolla MKII”, the Keenfire has “JGA” embossed medallions.